Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 We asked it its name, it didn't have one, so it asked dog2.

-We gave dog 2 a name so it returned that!
+We gave dog 2 a name so dog 3 returned that!

 If we hadn't, dog2 would have asked dog1.